cloud-hybrid/factory/README.md

 ## Local Development ##

-In order to test changes to `@cloud-vault/factory` globally, ensure to run the `node Install.js` script located at the repository's root prior to executing `factory cdfk deploy`.
-The goal is to ensure of `npx`, or otherwise *global* cli usage, and because `@cloud-vault/factory` needs to be compiled, the global installation candidate needs to reflect what's local during development.
+In order to test changes to `cloud-factory` globally, ensure to run the `node Install.js` script located at the repository's root prior to executing `factory cdfk deploy`.
+The goal is to ensure of `npx`, or otherwise *global* cli usage, and because `cloud-factory` needs to be compiled, the global installation candidate needs to reflect what's local during development.

 To run the `tsc` compiler in `--watch` mode, execute the `npm run compile` command(s) (applicable to sub-packages `cli` & `cdfk`).